 Where we stayed in a Smithy’s the people brought all sorts of tools in for sharpening, reshaping, and repair.
 We all felt a little sorry for the monkey left by a guide that was permanently tied up in the yard.
 The girl wanted to buy it to free it.
 Like her man said it had never known freedom so it would die.

 Still, it was not used as food.
 YET.

 Another superb day led us to our village Homestay on ‘Ba Be’ Lake a trip was organised and we had a relaxing 4+ hours of world-class visual stimulation with a waterfall and a Heritage Bat Cave thrown in, another captivating day finishing up with a great meal with the family of the house.

 Day 11 a ride through glorious razor peaked mountains and deep rice cropped valleys, stopping to admire a large Concrete cast carving to the people of Vietnam fronted by a golden statue of ‘Ho Chi Minh’.

-Only trouble is due to a later break down of my machine it’s still in Vietnam.
+The only trouble is due to a later breakdown of my machine it’s still in Vietnam.
 BUGGER

 The Chinese side was well developed with bars and Hotels but our side was a little seedy.
 Saw a crowd on various bikes heading out as we pulled in for lunch.
 This was the one place we had to submit our passports prior to walking to the falls.
 Purchased a present for my grandson and a necklace for Jackie.
 Tribal but different.